 The Alaska Migratory Bird Comanagement Council (Co-management Council) held meetings on April 8-9, 2015, to develop recommendations for changes that would take effect during the 2016 harvest season.
-Changes were recommended for the permanent regulations in subparts A and C of 50 CFR part 92, and the consent agenda package of carry-over regulations was amended to request a limited emperor goose harvest for 2016; these recommended changes were presented first to the Pacific Flyway Council and then to the Service Regulations Committee (SRC) for approval at the committee's meeting on July 31, 2015.
+The Comanagement Council also amended the consent agenda package of carry-over regulations to request a limited emperor goose harvest for 2016; these recommended changes were presented first to the Pacific Flyway Council and then to the Service Regulations Committee (SRC) for approval at the committee's meeting on July 31, 2015.